 Feral animals cost Australia in excess of $720 million per year through damage to livestock, crops, fence and other infrastructure damage, with even more damage done to our environment through the spread of disease, and preying on our native plants and animals.
 These damages are catastrophic to our landscape, agriculture and industries.
 We try to do annually though the prizes and dates change slightly.

-Plantagenet Shoot From 6pm 9th of April to 6am 10th April
+Plantagenet/Albany Shoot From 6pm 25th of March to 6am 26th March

 Frequently Asked Questions I'm normally a lone hunter, so I don't have a team but am interested in participating in the event.
 Can you put me in a team?
 Due to legalities we cannot place individuals in teams.
 If you are a lone shooter and wish to participate, we recommend you posting your interest under our event on facebook and self-organizing if interest is shown.
 Alternatively, you can contact local farmers to show your interest.

 Why do you want geo-referenced photos?
 What will you use them for?
 We would like to map the locations of feral animals so we can be more targeted in our feral animal control in the future.
 These photos will be saved without names or farm features (only need to be of the animal).
 Though we hope to be able to use this data we will not share detailed locations.
 Due to the high numbers of rabbits, we do not require georeferenced points rabbits

 How do I create a geo-referenced photo?
 It's easy.
 Just make sure your phones location service/GPS setting is turned on and then your camera will automatically add the geo-reference to any photo you take.
 Please forward the photos of the feral animal to 0409 572 240 before the end of the night so that we can tally the total points at the breakfast.
 We recommend that you send us a test photo of your team members before you head out just in case there are any issues.
 We don’t want you to miss out on points at the Tally .
 If this is too confusing, please call the office on 9851 2703 or pop into the office before the event and we can walk you through it.